Blackmamoth/full_stack_assessment_skeleton/docs/README.md

 - I added created_at and updated_at fields to each table.
 While they might not seem crucial, I find it useful to have them in case I need to query data based on specific timestamps.
 - I also added indexes to the user_interests table to improve performance.
 - After that, I migrated all the data from the user_home table to the user, home, and user_interests tables accordingly.
 During the insertion, I ensured that there were no duplicate records.
+- I manually created the 99_final_db_dump.sql file.
+Prior to writing the script, I executed SQL commands directly within the Docker container to verify their effects.
+Although I was confident in the expected outcomes of these commands, I wanted to ensure their accuracy.
+Once I confirmed that the commands performed as intended, I incorporated them into the 99_final_db_dump.sql file.
 - To successfully run the container, you don't need to execute any extra command.
 Simply run the following command, as mentioned in this document, to start the final container:
 	```bash
 		docker compose -f docker-compose.final.yml up --build -d